 What’s more, let me be amazed at how Dr. Mandell breezily dismisses virginity with a “Can you imagine?!”
 I am surprised she did not include the implied “OMG!”
 Yes, Monica, I can imagine being with my partner for the first time on my wedding night.
 I don’t think marriages automatically die from lack of virginity.
 But I don’t think they are worse off with it, not by a long shot.
-The couples I counsel put a lot of stress on their love and undermine their commitment by never having any thresholds to cross.
+The couples I counsel put a lot of stress on their love and they undermine the development of their commitment by never having any thresholds to cross — like a wedding and wedding night.
 Forming a healthy relationship that contributes to one’s spiritual health is not a light matter.

 She goes on, “Modern women should be seeking to balance good marriages with good jobs.
 Happy, productive parents breed happy, productive children.
 Having weekly mahjong sessions, lunches and shopping might have been considered fun as a standing operating procedure in the past, but the 1950s are over.
 Marriage is a partnership.
 Women who are not using their brains to full potential are selling themselves short.”

 First of all, the 50’s were 60 years ago and the stereotype of the TV fifties never existed.
 That being said, I think Monica means that “postmodern” women “should” be doing the

 balancing act she describes.
 They are more likely than modern women to see themselves as the defining factor in what should happen.